 Input Speeds - For all model regions, it is acceptable practice to use free-flow speeds as the basis for the input speeds used by the modeling process.
-Acceptable data sources for input speeds are speed limits (although they are generally lower than free-flow speeds) and speed studies.
+Acceptable data sources for input speeds are speed limits (although they are generally lower than free-flow speeds for interstate and freeway facilities) and speed studies.
 It is recommended practice that all model regions use speed lookup tables as the basis for input speeds.
 An example of a speed lookup table is shown in Table 4.10.